robertcornet/TUD_AI_driving/Simulator/simulator_explained.md

 3, FOV:
 determining the distance between the car and an object, and triggering all sensors for which that object is in its FOV.
+This is used to detect the leading car, in case of car following